 However, as shown by an article published by the National Institute of Health, green tea also contains epigallocatechin-3-gallate (EGCG), a potent antioxidant linked to the inhibition of cancer cells, i.e., the reduction of amyloid plaque that builds up in the brains of Alzheimer's patients.
 The production of anti-fatigue toxins allows for continued stamina during strenuous activities.

-Caffeine has been in a no-fly zone for many in the health community for some time and as knowledge and research deepens, caffeine's long-term negative effects on the body have become more and more pronounced.
-As such, minimizing the amount of daily caffeine has become essential to most individuals concerned about their health.
-Green tea contains only 35mg of caffeine per serving versus the large range of caffeine that can be found in its fermented cousin.
-For example, black tea can carry anywhere between 39 to a whopping 109mg of caffeine in a single serving, 8 oz. cup!
+Caffeine has been a no-fly zone for many in the health community for some time, and as knowledge and research deepen, caffeine's long-term negative effects on the body have become more and more pronounced.
+As such, minimizing the amount of caffeine consumed daily has become essential for most individuals concerned about their health.
+Green tea contains only 35mg of caffeine per serving, compared to the large range of caffeine that can be found in its fermented cousin.
+For example, black tea can carry anywhere from 39 to a whopping 109mg of caffeine in a single serving of 8 oz. cup!

 However, Matcha, a form of powdered green tea, contains more caffeine than black tea due to its use of the entire tea leaf.
-As such, caffeine intake is relatively high when compared to regular green or black tea with mg's per serving size (1/2 teaspoon of powder to a full teaspoon of powder) ranging from 34 - 68mg.
+As such, caffeine intake is relatively high when compared to regular green or black tea, with mg per serving size (1/2 teaspoon of powder to a full teaspoon of powder) ranging from 34 to 68mg.

-Green tea is an excellent tool in continued dental care.
-It is a little-known fact that the catechins in green tea are shown to be responsible for the death of oral bacteria in tea drinkers.
+Green tea is an excellent tool for continued dental care.
+It is a little-known fact that the catechins in green tea have been shown to be responsible for the death of oral bacteria in tea drinkers.
 A recent medical study showed that catechins found in green tea and its extracts can inhibit the growth of Porphyromonas Gingivalis and even work toward reversing the effects of the gum disease gingivitis.
-Even further, due to a reduced presence of oral bacteria, many green tea drinkers have reported a reduction in the frequency in which they acquired the influenza virus.
+Even further, due to the reduced presence of oral bacteria, many green tea drinkers have reported a reduction in the frequency with which they acquired the influenza virus.
 While the same can be said for black tea, the lack of fermentation makes for a more potent dosage of catechins.

 If your waistline is in danger, then have no fear because it's catechins to the rescue!
-That's right, catechins are an excellent fat burner.
-The potent dosage of EGCG in green tea helps inhibit an enzyme that breaks down the hormone, norepinephrine, allowing norepinephrine to multiply which creates a stronger signal that tells fat cells to break down fat rather than storing it.
+That's right, catechins are excellent fat burners.
+The potent dosage of EGCG in green tea helps inhibit an enzyme that breaks down the hormone norepinephrine, allowing norepinephrine to multiply, which creates a stronger signal that tells fat cells to break down fat rather than store it.
 With less fat being stored, the body has more energy and begins to shed fat at a more rapid pace.
-Based on this, it's no wonder the latest fitness craze involves weight loss teas that just happen to contain green tea extract.
+Based on this, it's no wonder the latest fitness craze involves weight-loss teas that just happen to contain green tea extract.